Department website: https://mediaandcommunications.wvu.edu

 Graduation Requirements

-School of Media and Communications students majoring in advertising and public relations, journalism or sport and adventure media earn a Bachelor of Science in Journalism (BSJ) degree that requires a minimum of 120 credit hours.
-Of the 120 credit hours required to graduate, advertising and public relations and journalism majors must take a minimum of 72 credit hours outside of the School of Media and Communications in non journalism/non-mass communications courses.
+School of Media and Communications students majoring in advertising and public relations, journalism or sport and adventure media earn a Bachelor of Science in Journalism (B.S.J.) degree that requires a minimum of 120 credit hours.
 Please review the major requirements for each major in the Undergraduate Catalog for specific information.

-Students majoring in interactive design for media or multidisciplinary media studies earn a Bachelor of Arts (B.A.) degree that requires a minimum of 120 hours.
+Students majoring in multidisciplinary media studies earn a Bachelor of Arts (B.A.) degree that requires a minimum of 120 hours.
 Please review those major requirements in the Undergraduate Catalog for specific information.

 Some courses are available only once a year; it is the student’s responsibility to arrange their schedule accordingly.
 Please note that while some classes can count in more than one category, students still need to complete at least 120 credit hours.